-In this tray, vapors rise up through risers or chimneys into a cap, then come out from slots or holes in a cap and bubble through the surrounding liquid on the tray.
-Vapors and liquid are in total contact for their mixing and mass transfer.
+In this tray, vapours rise up through risers or chimneys into a cap, then come out from slots or holes in a cap and bubble through the surrounding liquid on the tray.
+Vapours and liquids are in total contact for their mixing and mass transfer.
 Liquid flows over the caps on the tray from the upper downcomer to the outlet weir and downcomer to the tray below.
 A liquid head is maintained on the tray by an outlet weir near the downcomer.

-- Excellent Mixing since gas/vapor travels through the pool of liquid.
+- Excellent Mixing since gas/vapour travels through the pool of liquid.

 - Very little probability of weeping.
 Weeping is a phenomenon where the gas flow rate is very low and the liquid flow rate is very high due to which, the liquid simply runs through the plate downwards without any mixing with the gas.